 There’s a song related to this festival called Räbeliechtli (Little Turnip Lantern).

 Come visit The Mama Lisa’s World Switzerland page for more Children’s Songs from Switzerland.

 If anyone knows of any songs related to the Turnip Festival or other Swiss songs, please comment below.

 This article was posted on Friday, November 11th, 2005 at 10:47 pm and is filed under Animal Songs, Hen Songs, Holidays Around the World, Swiss Children's Songs, Switzerland, Turnip Fair in Switzerland called Räbechilbi.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.